SteveBarnett/Remixing/_thinking/not-and-space-and-brightness.md

 - Accept the unanswerability and unresolvability of it all
 - Give everything that arises a warm welcome

+## What to look for

+- the centre
+- the edges (or lack thereof)
+- the changes

 ## Bullets from earlier pages

 - ANT: And Not-This